 - Are law firms spending a higher percentage of their dollars in Southeast?

-For any of these data insights, a deeper exploration of the numbers across criteria will help determine which trends are real and perhaps explain why.
+For any of these data insights, a deeper exploration of the numbers across numerous criteria will help determine which trends are real and perhaps explain why.

 Data in and of itself are static—but understanding how to analyze and visualize those data is where the trends in mass tort litigation become actionable insights for our clients and their practices.